Danahalgarni/Danahalgarni/README.md

 # Hi there, I'm Danah Algarni!

 Welcome to my GitHub profile!
-I'm Danah Algarni, an Artificial Intelligence graduate passionate about data science, AI, and interior design.
+I'm Danah Algarni, an Artificial Intelligence graduate passionate about data science, and AI.
 I’m currently exploring various industries and working on diverse projects, ranging from predictive analytics to garden design.

 Here’s a bit about me: